cs-util-com/cscore/CsCore/README.md

 ```

-__Rule of thumb__: Only use the `EventBus` if you can't exactly tell who will listen to the published events.
+__Rule of thumb__: Only use an `EventBus` if you can't exactly tell who will listen to the published events.
 Do not use the `EventBus` to pass an event from x to y if you know exactly who x and y will be!
+Atificially separating 2 components that tightly belong together does not help

 ## Injection Logic